T

 Insider tips

-• Utilize the Andante Touristic card for unlimited travel on public transport (metro, buses, trams) for 24 or 72 hours.
+• Utilize the Andante Touristic card for unlimited public transport, including trams and buses.

 • Learn a few basic Portuguese phrases; locals appreciate the effort.